osquery/osquery/docs/wiki/deployment/syslog.md

 ## Linux Syslog

-On linux, the `syslog` table queries logs forwarded over a named pipe from a properly configured `rsyslogd`.
-This method was chosen to support the widest range of linux flavors (in theory, anything running at least `ryslogd` version 5, and tested with Ubuntu 12/14, centos 7.1, RHEL 7.2), and to ensure that existing syslog routines and configurations are not modified.
+On Linux, the `syslog` table queries logs forwarded over a named pipe from a properly configured **rsyslogd**.
+This method was chosen to support the widest range of Linux flavors (in theory, anything running at least **rsyslogd** version 5, and tested with Ubuntu 12/14, CentOS 7.1, RHEL 7.2), and to ensure that existing syslog routines and configurations are not modified.
 As syslog is ingested into osquery, it is written into the backing store (RocksDB) and made available for querying.

+Note: the Syslog ingestion is NOT recommended for hosts functioning as syslog aggregators.
+We have not tested ingestion for massive-throughput or lossless setups.

 ### Configuration

 The `syslog` table requires additional configuration before it can be used.
+Append `--enable_syslog` to your command line arguments or `--flagfile` to enable osquery's `syslog` event publisher thread.

-When an osquery process that supports the `syslog` table starts up, it will attempt to create (and properly set permissions for) a named pipe for `rsyslogd` to write to.
-The path for this pipe is determined by the configuration flag `syslog_pipe_path` (defaults to `/var/osquery/syslog_pipe`).
+When an osquery process that supports the `syslog` table starts up, it will attempt to create (and properly set permissions for) a named pipe for **rsyslogd** to write to.
+The path for this pipe is determined by the configuration flag `--syslog_pipe_path` (defaults to `/var/osquery/syslog_pipe`).
 If verbose logging is turned on, you should see a status message indicating whether osquery was able to successfully open the pipe for reading.

-Permissions for the pipe must at least allow `rsyslogd` to read/write, and osquery to read.
+Permissions for the pipe must at least allow **rsyslogd** to read/write, and osquery to read.
 For security, it is advised that the least possible privileges are enabled to allow this.

-Once the named pipe is created, `rsyslogd` must be configured to write logs to the pipe.
-Add the following to your `rsyslog` configuration files (usually located in `/etc/rsyslog.conf` or `/etc/rsyslog.d/`):
+Once the named pipe is created, **rsyslogd** must be configured to write logs to the pipe.
+Add the following to your **rsyslog** configuration files (usually located in `/etc/rsyslog.conf` or `/etc/rsyslog.d/`):

 #### rsyslog versions < 7